fabanc/Esri-Web-App-Builder-2.6-Settings-Examples/README.md

 This project aims to provide simple examples on how to crete setting pages to make web app builder widgets easily configurable.
 The different examples show how to use different configuration options.
 So far the examples include:

 * Settings Color: an example to make a color configurable throught the setting pages.
+* Settings Radio: an example to make a variable configurable using radio buttons throught the setting pages.
 * Settings Text: an example to make a text variable configurable throught the setting pages.